 The following two problems should be submitted as a group.
-You can, for example, modify the groupwork template tex file from the previous homework accordingly.
+Modify the groupwork template tex file accordingly.
+You can look at the newly posted template file for the text if you don't want to retype it in.

 6. (Groupwork) [The Legend of the Three Chests] You are exploring a secret cave and you stumble upon three treasure chests.
 According to legend, one contains gold, while the other two are empty.
 Each chest is inscribed with a clue: